Synthetic Regressing Control: Synthetic Regressing Control

-We summarize the procedure of obtaining the SMC estimator as Algorithm \ref{alg:main}.
+We summarize the procedure of obtaining the SRC estimator as Algorithm \ref{alg:main}.

-In \eqref{eq:ssmc-estimator}, the SMC estimator is represented as a linear weighting estimator of the outcomes of control units $Y_{jt}$, similar to the SC estimator.
-The weights $\hat{w}_j\hat{\theta}_j$ can be understood as the solution to a penalized synthetic control problem.
-It is important to note that these weights consist of two components: $\hat{w}_j$ and $\hat{\theta}_j$.
-This formulation allows for negative weights and enables extrapolation beyond the convex hull of the control units.
-In unit matching alone, the estimator $\hat{\theta}_j$ allows for arbitrarily weights even when there is no correlation between the treated unit and the control unit $j$.
-On the contrary, by imposing the constraint of the convex hull of the matched control units, the sum of weights is penalized directly.
-This constraint effectively controls the amount of extrapolation error.
+In \eqref{eq:sSRC-estimator}, the SRC estimator is represented as a linear weighting estimator of the outcomes of control units $Y_{jt}$, similar to the SC estimator.
+The weights $\hat{w}_j\hat{\theta}_j$ can be understood as the adjusted weights within the synthetic control method.
+It is essential to recognize that these weights comprise two components: $\hat{w}_j$ and $\hat{\theta}_j$.
+This formulation allows for negative weights by the unit regression coefficients $\hat{\theta}_j$ and facilitates extrapolation beyond the convex hull of the control units.
+In unit regressing alone, the estimator $\hat{\theta}_j$ permits arbitrarily weights even in the absence of correlation between the treated unit and the control unit $j$.
+In contrast, by imposing the constraint of the convex hull of the regressed control units on $\hat{\sbf{w}}$, the sum of weights is penalized.
+This constraint effectively manages the extent of extrapolation error.